RandomOgre101/tanx.fi-backend-task-rishikeshav-20BEC1261/README.md

 ```

 ## POST /users/
-Route to create a user
+Route to create a user, accepted schema is
 ```
 {
   "email": str,